Contributing

 crate is the main crate, it provides several entry API to start the keyboard firmware.
 All the entry APIs are similar, it:

-- Create services: main keyboard service, usb service, ble service, vial service, light service, etc.
+- Create services: main keyboard service, matrix service, usb service, ble service, vial service, light service, etc.

-, such as BLE task(which saves bond info), vial task(which saves key), etc.
+, such as BLE task(which saves bond info), vial task(which saves key), etc.key_event_channel

-is a SPSC channel: keyboard task sends keyboard report to channel when scanning the matrix, and USB/BLE task receives the keyboard report and sends the key to the host.
+: a single-sender, single-receiver channel, keyboard task sends keyboard report to channel after the key event is processed, and USB/BLE task receives the keyboard report and sends the key to the host.

 An important part of a keyboard firmware is how it performs matrix scanning and how it processes the scanning result to generate keys.

-In RMK, this work is done in keyboard_task
+In RMK, this work is done in Matrix